esimorre/twistranet/README.txt

 You can get other informations in the "docs" folder inside this package about:

-- installing PIP
+- installing pip

-- installing/upgrading/uninstalling twistranet with PIP
+- installing/upgrading/uninstalling twistranet with pip

 - installing twistranet with pip behind a proxy